Foreign relations of Nicaragua: International disputes

+Nicaragua severed relations with Italy on 16 July 2026 following the call by the latter's foreign minister, Antonio Tajani, for the extradition of Alessio Casimirri, who became a naturalized citizen of Nicaragua, which is unconstitutional in Nicaragua.
+Casimirri is wanted for the killing of former prime minister of Italy, Aldo Moro.
+The Red Brigades intended to exchange him for imprisoned members before he was found dead two months later in Rome.
+Tajani had earlier stated that Italy had nothing in common "with the vision of extremist governments such as that of Nicaragua, a country that still provides protection to dangerous terrorists.
+Italy will continue to demand that Casimirri answer to the Italian justice system for the crimes of which he has been found guilty, as has already been requested in a European Parliament resolution."

 International relations with intergovernmental organizations and countries

 Nicaragua signed a 3-year Poverty Reduction and Growth Facility (PRGF) with the International Monetary Fund (IMF) in October 2007.
 As part of the IMF program, the Government of Nicaragua agreed to implement free market policies linked to targets on fiscal discipline, poverty spending, and energy regulation.
 The lack of transparency surrounding Venezuelan bilateral assistance, channeled through state-run enterprises rather than the official budget, has become a serious issue for the IMF and international donors.
 On September 10, 2008, with misgivings about fiscal transparency, the IMF released an additional $30 million to Nicaragua, the second tranche of its $110 million PRGF.

 The flawed municipal elections of November 2008 prompted a number of European donors to suspend direct budget support to Nicaragua, a move that created a severe budget shortfall for the government.
 This shortfall, in turn, caused the Government of Nicaragua to fall out of compliance with its PRGF obligations and led to a suspension of PRGF disbursements.
 The IMF is currently in negotiations with the Government of Nicaragua to reinstate disbursements.

 Under current president Daniel Ortega, Nicaragua has stayed current with the Central American-Dominican Republic Free Trade Agreement, which entered into force for Nicaragua on April 1, 2006.
 Nicaragua exports to the United States, which account for 59% of Nicaragua's total exports, were $1.7 billion in 2008, up 45% from 2005.
 Textiles and apparel account for 55% of exports to the United States, while automobile wiring harnesses add another 11%.

 Other leading export products are coffee, meat, cigars, sugar, ethanol, and fresh fruit and vegetables, all of which have seen remarkable growth since CAFTA-DR went into effect.
 Leading Nicaraguan exports also demonstrated increased diversity, with 274 new products shipped to the United States in the first year.
 U.S. exports to Nicaragua, meanwhile, were $1.1 billion in 2008, up 23% from 2005.
 Other important trading partners for Nicaragua are its Central American neighbors, Mexico, and the European Union.
 Nicaragua is negotiating a trade agreement with the European Union as part of a Central American bloc.